 Reims is one of France's most vibrant and cosmopolitan cities.
 It offers visitors a great choice of fine restaurants, brasseries and shops, lively nightlife, concerts, festivals and cultural events, and of course, world-famous Champagne houses to visit and sample the local nectar.
 With tree-lined avenues, elegant squares and a magnificent Gothic style cathedral that played host to the coronation of several kings of France.

 If you like food, art, and architecture you will feel right at home in Rouen.
 You can find this historical capital right in the heart of Upper Normandy.
 Being located on the banks of the beautiful Seine River, Rouen is an easy launchpad for exploring the French countryside, and picturesque areas like Connelles and Val-de-Reuil can be found just around the corner.
 Walking through Rouen is like walking through history.
 This is a city with an abundance of historic buildings, markets, and shops.

-Toulon is a genuine incarnation of Provence, as it is not one of those garishly painted souvenir shops some other Riviera towns have turned into, smelling of synthetic lavender and selling unauthentic goods.
-This area features wonderful smells for real: of real lavender and thyme in the market places, of salty sea breeze that wafts the whole coastline, and of a vibrant yet relaxing atmosphere that attracts locals and people alike.
+Toulon is a genuine incarnation of Provence, not one of those garishly painted souvenir shops some other towns along the Riviera seem to have turned into.
+Toulon smells of real lavender and thyme in the market places, of salty sea breeze that wafts through the coastline, and of a vibrant yet relaxing atmosphere that attracts locals and visitors alike.

 Toulouse can only be evoked with emotion and excitement.
 The city seduces and amazes the visitor with its cultural dynamism and its youth shining a new light over an otherwise traditional and typically French town.
 It resolutely is a charming and vibrant city, where tourists and locals alike can enjoy a certain nonchalance, while following the river from one activity to the other.
 Tinted in pink and lighten up by the Southern sun, Toulouse is a true gem in the French province.